mitre/fieldmanual/sphinx-docs/Plugin-library.md

 CALDERA will **only** be available at https://[YOUR_IP]:8443 when using this plugin.
 All deployed agents should use the correct address to connect to CALDERA.

+**Warning:** This plugin uses a default self-signed ssl certificate and key which is insecure.
+It is highly recommended that you generate your own before using the plugin to increase the safety of the system.
+See directions below.

+#### Using your own self-signed certificate
+In order to use this plugin securely, you need to generate your own self-signed certificate.
+The following directions explain how to generate and install your own certificate on a Linux or macOS system.

+##### Directions:
+*Note: OpenSSL must be installed on your system*
+1. In the root CALDERA directory, navigate to `plugins/ssl`.
+2. Remove the file `conf/insecure_certificate.pem`.
+3. In a terminal, paste the command `openssl req -x509 -newkey rsa:4096 -keyout conf/certificate.pem.key -out conf/certificate.pem -nodes` and press enter.
+4. This will prompt you for identifying details.
+Enter your country code when prompted.
+You may leave the rest blank by pressing enter.
+5. Copy the file `haproxy.conf` from the templates directory to the `conf` directory.
+6. Open the file `conf/haproxy.conf` in a text editor.
+7. On the line `bind *:8443 ssl crt plugins/ssl/conf/insecure_certificate.pem`, replace `insecure_certificate.pem` with `certificate.pem`.
+8. Save and close the file.
+Congratulations!
+You are now using this plugin securely.

 ## Atomic

 The Atomic plugin imports all Red Canary Atomic tests from their open-source GitHub repository.